“More people die each year from smoking than from murder, AIDS, suicide, drugs, car crashes, and alcohol, combined.”

 Growing up, I never knew Nancy the smoker—she never lit up in front of us kids.
 I knew Nancy the animal lover, who fostered and trained Capuchin monkeys, adorable little primates often seen wearing costumes in movies.
 For nearly fifteen years, Nancy prepared hundreds of Capuchins not for the silver screen, but for careers at Helping Hands, a Boston-based non-profit that matches people with spinal cord injuries and mobility-limiting conditions to intelligent and dexterous monkey assistants.

 Whenever my brothers and I visited Nancy, we would play with the helpers, who lived in the maze of cages that filled her modest house.
 We could barely hear each other over their clanging and howling.
 And that house—oof, it reeked.
 I’ll never forget the smell: feces, ammonia, and the lingering tinge of smoke.

 “When you smoke, the nicotine actually changes the brain — that’s why quitting is so hard.”

-Nancy smoked until she absolutely no longer could, when she was moved to hospice care and attached to an oxygen tank.
-Yet even in her final week, as she struggled to breathe through a nasal cannula, cigarettes were never far away.
+Nancy smoked until she no longer could when she was moved to hospice care and attached to an oxygen tank.
+Even in her final week, as she struggled to breathe through a nasal cannula, cigarettes were never far away.
 Her boyfriend, a fellow smoker, tried to light up in her room.
 My empowered, sarcastic, and compassionate aunt died from complications of lung and brain cancer on September 25, 2005, two days after celebrating her birthday in a hospice bed.
 She was 47.
 I was 12.

 “Smoking kills, on average, 1,200 Americans.
 Every day.”